WARN Reporting & Services

 Rapid Response Services

-Upon submission of WARN correspondence, the State Dislocated Worker Unit will reach out to the employer contact to coordinate Rapid Response workshops.
-These workshops provide information to workers and employers about employment and retraining services designed to help impacted workers retain employment when feasible or obtain re-employment as soon as possible.
-If there is an alternative employer contact to coordinate Rapid Response services, please include in the WARN correspondence.
+The State Dislocated Worker Unit will contact an employer upon submission of the WARN correspondence to coordinate Rapid Response workshops to inform workers and employers about employment and retraining services designed to help impacted workers retain employment when feasible or obtain re-employment as soon as possible.
+Employers can include an alternative contact in the WARN correspondence to coordinate Rapid Response services if applicable.

 Kelly Lapetino